-We are located at Tavernier Creek Marina (http://mytaverniercreekmarina.com/amenities.html ) Mile Marker 90.8.
-Our location at Tavernier Creek Marina is premier as I am able to maximize your fishing time and decrease transit times to the fishing grounds, giving you more time on the water.
+Good Karma Sportfishing is located at Tavernier Creek Marina (http://mytaverniercreekmarina.com/amenities.html ) Mile Marker 90.8.
+Our location at Tavernier Creek Marina is premier as I am able to maximize your fishing time and decrease travel times to the fishing grounds, giving you more time on the water.

-On all fishing charters my clients are encouraged to get involved and actually fish.
 Charter fishing trips are private (no open boat or split charters) and limited to a maximum of 4 anglers.
 My boat does not carry a fishing mate, which allows for more fishing room.
+On all fishing charters clients are encouraged to get involved and fish.
 I want my clients to be involved in the entire Florida Keys fishing experience from hunting and hooking the fish to landing or releasing the fish.

 Whether you are an experienced fisherman or have never cast a line, I promise a time you will not forget.
 Come find out why Islamorada is known worldwide as “The Sport Fishing Capital of the World”.